MusicGenerator/mumble-ruby-pluginbot-docs/explain_the_config.rst

 Safety Information: All predefined entries for superuser are only there to show you how it works, they will never work.

-Note that :ref:`label__settings__main-whitelist_enabled` must be set to true in order for this to work.
+Note that :ref:`<main:whitelist_enabled> label__settings__main-whitelist_enabled` must be set to true in order for this to work.

 Example::

+    whitelisted:
       72x60721xx216x4xx017f3x1x476d4358x48x648: dafoxia

 .. _label__settings__main-user-superuser: